curtgrim2/On-Repeat-Tournament/README.md

 - Make a table that saves past 12 winners (for the year?)

 ### TASKS
-- Edit Splash screen for results page
+- Can Splash screen appear for duration of page loading?
+(Not based on specific amount of seconds)
 - Add another section in slide3 for notes/time start and stop